 Students are not expected to study for NAPLAN.
 You can support your child by reassuring them that NAPLAN is a part of their school program and reminding them to simply do their best.
-Some familiarisation and explanation of NAPLAN is useful to help students understand and be comfortable with the format of the tests.
-Teachers will ensure students are familiar with the types of questions in the tests and will provide appropriate support and quidance.
+Some explanation of NAPLAN is useful to help students understand and be comfortable with the format of the tests; however, it is not necessary for parents/carers to do this.
+Teachers will ensure students are familiar with the types of questions in the tests and will provide appropriate support and guidance.